 Skin Type 3B — Normal tolerance to UVR.
 You likely do not burn very often and can likely tolerate 30 to 40 minutes of mid-day summer sun without sunburn (on each side of your body).
 You likely burn only semi-moderately.
 You are capable of achieving an average to dark tan.

 Skin Type 4 — Normal to High tolerance to UVR.
 You burn minimally and tan easily with above-average tanning with each exposure and can tolerate 40 or more minutes of mid-day summer sun without getting a sunburn (on each side of your body).
 Your unexposed skin is usually naturally beige or light brown.
 You may exhibit IPD (Immediate Pigment Darkening) reaction and are usually capable of achieving a dark, rich tan.

 Score of 65-84

 Skin Type 5– Very High tolerance to UVR with unexposed skin likely being brown.
 You rarely burn and tan easily and substantially.
 You always exhibit IPD (Immediate Pigment Darkening) reaction and normally tan very dark very quickly.

 Score of 85+

 Skin Type 6– Extremely tolerance to UVR with unexposed skin likely being naturally dark brown to black.
-You tan profusely and never burn.
+You tan profusely and rarely burn.